Former Home Depot Employee Sues Company for Disability Discrimination

 Federal and State Laws Against Disability Discrimination and Retaliation

 There are federal and state laws that protect individuals from disability discrimination, retaliation, and unfair treatment in the workplace.
 According to the U.S. Equal Employment Opportunity Commission (EEOC), an employer is prohibited from “discrimination when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.”
 Furthermore, the EEOC also protects employees from retaliation from their employer for a “protected activity,” such as a disability.
 For Tracey’s case in particular, the legality of medical marijuana use differs from state and federal law.
 However, both federal and state laws protect all employees from experiencing discriminatory and unjust treatment in the workplace.

 Seek Legal Assistance Today

-If you believe you have been a disability discrmination, seek assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe you have been a disability discrmination, seek assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (6460 430-7930 to schedule a free case evaluation and receive experienced legal counsel.